RMLio/prov4itdata-web-app/docs/REPORT.md

 - `id`: a unique identifier for that Photoset resource
 - `owner`: owner of the Photoset resource

+#### Using [Schema.org]

+> TODO: describe how Flickr resources are mapped using schema.org

+#### Using [DCAT]

+- An image resource can be modelled by a `dcat:Distribution`
+- A Flickr Album can contain image resources
+- A Flickr Collection can contain Flickr Albums, which contain image resources.
+Therefore, a Flickr Collection can be modelled by a `dcat:Catalog` which can be linked to **zero or more** `dcat:Dataset`s (Albums)

 ### [Imgur]

 Imgur, an image hosting and sharing website, enables its users to quickly upload and share images and GIFs on social media platforms (e.g. Reddit, Twitter, etc.).